apollographql/community/source/streaming-at-apollo.md

 description: ""
 ---

 We're always looking for ways to engage with the Apollo community, and live streaming is an excellent way for us to do just that!
-If you're interesting how you can participate, or want to know when and what we stream, then read on!
+If you're interested in how you can participate, or want to know when and what we stream, then read on!

 ## Where We Stream